shakebugs/shake-docs/docs/ios/configuration-and-data/custom-forms.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

->This page describes how you can create or modify a form displayed on the [New ticket screen](android/shake-ui/new-ticket-screen.md).
+> Learn how to create or modify a form displayed on the [New ticket screen](ios/shake-ui/new-ticket-screen.md).

 ## Default form